User Story

 Value Proposition

 In today’s healthcare system, patients and their families need to be ready to advocate for themselves.
-Healthcare works and the healthcare system as a whole is overwhelmed and just can’t provide quality care without patients who can help.
+The healthcare system as a whole is overwhelmed and just can’t provide quality care without patients who can help.

 Right now, you might be satisfied with the outcome of the care your husband just received for the vertigo, but what if it comes back or doesn’t resolve or gets worse over time?
 Having a PHR will enable you and your husband to document health information in the present, while it is in the forefront of your life, in case you need to reference back to that information in the future.
-What if a year from now your husband’s vertigo comes back?
-What if it comes back two years from now?
-Will you be able to recall the situation as clearly as you do right now?
 Wouldn’t you want to easily pull this information back up to review the details?
 Wouldn’t you want to provide a future care provider with as accurate as possible historical information?

-By storing “today’s” information conveniently using digital technology, you retain a more accurate view of what someday will be “history”.
+By storing today’s information conveniently using digital technology, you retain a more accurate view of what someday will be history.
 And, there’s no extra cost for requesting past records, no delay in providing doctors with the information they need, and no forgetting exactly what occurred.
-Your health “health history” belongs to you too, not just your doctors.
-And sometimes you may have more of the whole picture of your care than the doctor who is treating you.
+Your health history belongs to you too, not just your doctors.
 Having complete medical records at your fingertips and being able to share what you’ve collected with your provider will lead to better quality care and may save the cost of testing that can be eliminated by reviewing prior results.